 Even before the Citizens United decision in 2010, the pervasive role money plays in our politics has thrown our democracy into crisis.
 Nowhere is this more apparent than in the widespread purchasing of financial deregulation, and the powerful barriers to big bank accountability thrown up by elected leaders from both parties.

-Our current system of laws is inadequate, and we are heading towards an impending constitutional catastrophe.
-It is with a backdrop of Congressional paralysis and increasing contempt for democratic values that we reaffirm the need for real momentous democracy reform.
-We know that from calamity, opportunities arise – as does the chance to collectively build the democracy we demand and deserve.
+Our current system of laws is written with special interests not citizens in mind, and as the wealthy and corporations continue to rig the system, we are heading toward an impending constitutional catastrophe.
+It is with a backdrop of Congressional paralysis and increasing contempt for democratic values that we call for real momentous democracy reform.
+From calamity, opportunities arise – as does the chance to collectively build the democracy we demand and deserve.

 There are a number of measures Take On Wall Street is pursuing to curb the capture of our democracy by Wall Street and the super rich — from documenting Wall Street cash sloshing into Washington and who voted with the big banks to closing the “revolving door” between Wall Street and Washington to comprehensive ethics reform to fix the broken system.